-- Are there any characteristics that you would add to the list? - Identify characteristics that are important for the young person things they have or are, and things they would like to develop further.
+- Using the list of characteristics, talk about what they mean and find examples of when the young person has shown them. - Are there any characteristics that you would add to the list? - Identify characteristics that are important for the young person things they have or are and things they would like to develop further.